shreyxnsh/backend-todo/notes.md

-to create an API :
+To create an API :

 Step 1 : Create the model, make the schema, make a collection of that data Step 2 : Create a route for that api